metron-labs/secrets-manager-old/sdk/java/gcp/README.md

 		String credentialsPaths = "<credential.json path>";
     	GcpSessionConfig sessionConfig = new GcpSessionConfig(projectId, location, keyRing, keyId, keyVersion, credentialsPaths);
 ```

-An access key using the `GcpSessionConfig` data class and providing `projectId`,`location`, `keyRing`, `keyId` and `keyVersion` variables.
+For more information on GCP Configuration see the GCP documentation: https://cloud.google.com/kms/docs/reference/libraries#client-libraries-install-java
+ OR

-For more information on GCP KMS see the documentation: https://cloud.google.com/kms/docs/resource-hierarchy
+For more information on GCP KMS parameter see the documentation: https://cloud.google.com/kms/docs/resource-hierarchy

 **Add GCP KMS Storage to Your Code**